-Five bizarre transfer clauses: Mauro Icardi, Roberto Firmino & more
+Seven bizarre transfer clauses: Neymar, Roberto Firmino & more

-In the murky world of transfer negotiations, it must be tempting to see how far you can take the biscuit.
+In the murky world of transfer and contract negotiations, it must be tempting to see how far you can take the biscuit.

 Players and clubs occasionally push the boat out to see just how far they can cover their own arses, leading to a number of bizarre stipulations included in transfer talks and contract negotiations.

-We’ve taken a look at five weird and wonderful transfer clauses.
+We’ve taken a look at seven weird and wonderful transfer clauses.

 Arsenal infamously p*ssed Liverpool off in the summer of 2013 with a £40million + £1 bid for Luis Suarez, whose contract at Anfield included a clause which stipulated he must be kept informed of any bids received over the value of £40million.